Foreign travel advice

 The legal status and regulation of some medicines prescribed or bought in the UK can be different in other countries.

-Local medical facilities are not comparable to those in the UK, especially in more remote areas.
-For psychiatric illness, specialised treatment may not be available outside major cities.
-In major cities, private medical care is available but expensive.
+Medical facilities differ from those in the UK, especially in more remote areas.
+Specialised treatment may not be available outside major cities.
+In major cities, government and more expensive private medical care is available

-FCDO has a list of English-speaking doctors in India.
+FCDO has a list of medical providers in India where some staff will speak English.

 Transplant surgery

-If you’re travelling to India for organ transplant surgery, check in advance with the hospital to find out what proof they need about your circumstances in the UK.
+If you’re travelling to India for organ transplant surgery, check in advance with the hospital what proof they need about your circumstances in the UK.
 You may need to submit evidence of your marriage and birth of your children before the operation can take place.
 You can get copies of marriage and birth certificates from the General Register Office in the UK.
-You may want to have them legalised by the FCDO Legalisation office before travelling.
+You may want to get your documents legalised before travelling.
 The British High Commission cannot provide guarantees and certificates on your behalf.

-If you are considering travelling to India for medical treatment, you should:
+If you are considering travelling to India for medical treatment:

 • read more advice on going abroad for medical treatment and elective surgery